-Team building activities are, therefore, a must to make sure teams are getting along well, team members understand their roles, responsibilities, and are motivated to perform their absolute best.
+Team building activities are, therefore, a must to make sure teams are getting along well, team members understand their roles, and responsibilities, and are motivated to perform their absolute best.

 According to a survey, 70% of US employees are not engaged at work.
-Team building activities ensure personal as well as professional developments of team members and encourage engagement.
+Team building activities ensure the personal as well as professional development of team members and encourage engagement.

-Here are just a few of those awesome team building benefits:
+Here are just a few of those awesome team-building benefits:

 Team building activities can be a fun and interactive way to boost employee morale.
 Winning fun games and activities that require team effort can increase motivation which can translate into everyday work.

-Team Building Benefit 2: Improves Team Communication
+Team Building Activity Benefit 2: Improves Team Communication

 Taking team members to a picnic or the latest movie can start the conversation flowing in no time.
 This will eventually strengthen their work relationships and overall efficiency.

 These kinds of games and activities can be extremely useful in building a sense of trust and support amongst employees and can result in better interpersonal relations back at the desk.

 Team building activities based on improving trust can be extremely important for newly-formed teams or cross-functional departments who don’t get the chance to connect with each other often and form meaningful relationships.

 Team building activities can help employees socialize and get to know each other better.
 Making friends and acquaintances in the workplace can go a long way to increase productivity, improve morale and enhance collaboration in the workplace.

-Team Building Benefit 5: Resolves Conflicts
+Team Building Activity Benefit 5: Resolves Conflicts

 However, maintaining team harmony is a must for teams working collaboratively and gives them a sense of trust.
 Conflicts amongst team members can be a productivity killer.
 These problems can turn into a nightmare for managers and can affect the company’s bottom line if not handled correctly.

 Team building activities can indirectly force team members to get along with each other in a non-workplace environment.
-Here are some of the ways team building activities resolve conflict:
+Here are some of the ways team-building activities resolve conflict: